Safewhere/kombit-oidc/src/CSharp/WebAppNetCore/WebAppNetCore/README.md

 - IdTokenDecryptionCertPath
 - IdTokenDecryptionCertPassword

-This certificate is used to decrypt the encrypted ID token received from the identity provider.
+This certificate is used to decrypt the encrypted ID token received from the Identity provider.

-Note that Identity encrypts the ID token by using the public key from the jwks or jwks_uri configured in the Identity OAuth/OIDC connection.
+Note that Identify OAuth server encrypts the ID token by using the public key from the jwks or jwks_uri configured in the Identify OAuth/OIDC connection.
 So the jwks or jwks_uri must contain the public certificate which corresponds to the above configured ID token decryption certificate.

 ## Back-channel & Front-channel logout

-When enabling back-channel or front-channel logout on the Identity's OIDC connection, you must disable the EnableSessionManagement by setting it to "false".
+When enabling back-channel or front-channel logout on the Identify's OIDC connection, you must disable the EnableSessionManagement by setting it to "false".